voucherifyio/sdk-php-openapi-based/docs/Api/ValidationRulesApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$limit = 56; // int | A limit on the number of objects to be returned.
-Limit can range between 1 and 100 items.
+$limit = 56; // int | Limits the number of objects to be returned.
+The limit can range between 1 and 100 items.
+If no limit is set, it returns 10 items.
 $page = 56; // int | Which page of results to return.
+The lowest value is 1.
 $order = new \OpenAPI\Client\Model\ParameterOrderListValidationRules(); // ParameterOrderListValidationRules | This is a property that controls the sorting direction of the results.
-Sort the results using one of the filtering options, where the dash `-` preceding a sorting option means sorting in a descending order.
+Sort the results using one of the filtering options, where the dash - preceding a sorting option means sorting in a descending order.
 $start_date = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | Timestamp representing the date and time which results must start on.
 Represented in ISO 8601 format.
 $end_date = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | Timestamp representing the date and time which results must end on.
 Represented in ISO 8601 format.